-- 23.3 At each Open Event during the period beginning twenty-nine (29) hours before the scheduled start of the first free practice session (P1) and ending two (2) hours after the start of the race, each Competitor may not have more than a total of fifty-eight (58) team personnel who are associated in any way with the operation of the cars within the confines of the circuit.
-However, during the period starting forty-five (45) minutes before the start of the first formation lap until fifteen (15) minutes after the scheduled start of the race the number of such operational personnel is unlimited. - 23.4 For the avoidance of doubt race drivers and staff whose duties are solely connected with hospitality, team motorhomes, sponsors, marketing, public relations, security or driving trucks to or from the Competition are not considered operational personnel.
-Furthermore, during each Restricted Period, non-operational personnel are permitted to: - a) Load or unload (but not pack or unpack) freight - b) Prepare equipment solely in support of other racing series - c) Prepare the presentation of garages for display - 23.5 In addition to the fifty-eight (58) personnel described in Articles 23.2 and 23.3, each Competitor will be permitted twelve (12) individual exceptions during a Championship for trainee personnel, however, no individual trainee may attend more than three (3) Competitions in this capacity. - 23.6 A list of all operational, exempt, trainee and single race personnel must be submitted to the FIA prior to each Competition using the official template provided by the FIA - 23.7 a) At each Competition where a sprint session is not scheduled, with the exception of the provisions of Article 23.7e), team personnel who are associated in any way with the operation of the cars are not permitted within the confines of the circuit during the restricted periods detailed below in this Article 23.7f) to 23.7h). - b) At each Competition where a sprint session is scheduled, with the exception of the provisions of Article 23.7e), team personnel who are associated in any way with the operation of the cars are not permitted within the confines of the circuit during the restricted periods detailed below in this Article 23.7f) to 23.7g) - c) For the avoidance of doubt, race drivers and personnel whose duties are solely connected with catering, media, marketing and/or loading or unloading (but not packing or unpacking) freight deliveries are exempt from these requirements. - d) Boards warning anyone attempting to enter the paddock that the restricted period is in operation will be placed immediately before the turnstiles at the appropriate times. - e) Operational personnel specified in Articles 23.2, 23.3 and 23.5 will be permitted to; - i) enter the Paddock thirty (30) minutes prior to each restricted period to ease congestion at the turnstiles and - remain in the confines of the circuit for up to one (1) hour after the start of each Restricted Periods One and Two for the sole purpose of exercise on the circuit, meals and socialising.
+- 23.1 At each Event during the period beginning twenty-nine (29) hours before the scheduled start of the first free practice session (P1) and ending two (2) hours after the start of the race, each Competitor may not have more than a total of fifty-eight (58) team personnel who are associated in any way with the operation of the cars within the confines of the circuit.
+However, during the period starting forty-five (45) minutes before the start of the first formation lap until fifteen (15) minutes after the scheduled start of the race the number of such operational personnel is unlimited. - 23.2 For the avoidance of doubt race drivers and staff whose duties are solely connected with hospitality, team motorhomes, sponsors, marketing, public relations, security or driving trucks to or from the Competition are not considered operational personnel.
+Furthermore, during each Restricted Period, non-operational personnel are permitted to: - a) Load or unload (but not pack or unpack) freight - b) Prepare equipment solely in support of other racing series - c) Prepare the presentation of garages for display - 23.3 In addition to the fifty-eight (58) personnel described in Article 23.1, each Competitor will be permitted sixteen (16) twelve (12) individual exceptions during a Championship for trainee personnel, however, no individual trainee may attend more than three (3) Competitions in this capacity. - 23.4 A list of all operational, exempt, trainee and single race personnel must be submitted to the FIA prior to each Competition using the official template provided by the FIA. - 23.5 a) At each Competition where a sprint session is not scheduled, with the exception of the provisions of Article 23.5e), team personnel who are associated in any way with the operation of the cars are not permitted within the confines of the circuit during the restricted periods detailed below in this Article 23.5f) to 23.5h). - b) At each Competition where a sprint session is scheduled, with the exception of the provisions of Article 23.5e), team personnel who are associated in any way with the operation of the cars are not permitted within the confines of the circuit during the restricted periods detailed below in this Article 23.5f) to 23.5g) - c) For the avoidance of doubt, race drivers and personnel whose duties are solely connected with catering, media, marketing and/or loading or unloading (but not packing or unpacking) freight deliveries are exempt from these requirements. - d) Boards warning anyone attempting to enter the paddock that the restricted period is in operation will be placed immediately before the turnstiles at the appropriate times.

+- e) Operational personnel specified in Articles 23.1 and 23.3 will be permitted to: - i) enter the Paddock thirty (30) minutes prior to each restricted period to ease congestion at the turnstiles and - ii) remain in the confines of the circuit for up to one (1) hour after the start of each Restricted Periods One and Two for the sole purpose of exercise on the circuit, meals and socialising.